peering-manager/peering-manager/docs/configuration/optional-settings.md

 This setting enables debugging.
 This should be done only during development or troubleshooting.
 Never enable debugging on a production system, as it can expose sensitive data to users (even unauthenticated).
-Note that if you enable debugging you **must** install requirements found in `requirements_dev.txt`.

 ---